Qovery/documentation/website/docs/main-concepts/application.md

 ## Git Driven Infrastructure (GitOps)
 Qovery automatically manages your application and everything it needs to run.
 That means you treat your infrastructure dependencies as a part of your application.
-If your application needs a PostgreSQL database, all you need to do is to edit the configuration file, commit and push your changes:
+If your application needs a PostgreSQL database, **all you need to do is to edit the configuration file, commit and push your changes**:

 ```yaml
 application: